•

 307 is a server-side redirect indicating a temporary redirect.
 Basically, it’s a newer and technically cleaner alternative to 302.

 The thing is that 307 redirects don’t allow you to change the request method (from Post to Get).
 When you use 307, the client must repeat the exact same request on the target location.
 That’s why it’s considered more predictable and clear.
-So, if you aren’t sure what kind of request the site gets, it’s better to use 307.
+So, if you aren’t sure what kind of request the website gets, it’s better to use 307.
 The same is true for 308 redirects.

 308 is a server-side redirect indicating that the page is moved permanently.
 It is almost the same as 301 but, again, technically cleaner.

 Meta refresh is a client-side HTML redirect.
-Unlike all the redirects described above, meta refresh redirects browsers to a different web page after a specified timeout.
+Unlike all the redirects described above, meta refresh redirects browsers to a different webpage after a specified timeout.

 If it’s 1 second or more, it is called delayed meta refresh.
 Here is how users see it: